 Choosing Breast Augmentation

 Women have been trying to enhance the look of their breasts for over 100 years.
 In addition to the long history of breast implants, “falsies” and other padded devices have taken up where Mother Nature left off.
 Women have tried injecting many different substances directly into their breasts and have unfortunately been subjected to dubious and outright dangerous options over the years by unscrupulous hucksters.
 Thankfully, Dr. Sorokin’s breast augmentation patients have better options than ever before.
-Saline implants, cohesive silicone implants, and gummy bear highly cohesive implants are available to safely enhance your breasts!
+Saline implants, structured saline implants, cohesive silicone implants, and gummy bear highly cohesive implants are available to safely enhance your breasts!

 But implant material isn’t the only decision you’ll need to make about breast augmentation.
 Some women who visit Delaware Valley Plastic Surgery struggle to select the “right” breast implant size, while others want to learn more about surgical methods that can help minimize the appearance of scarring.
 During your consultation, Dr. Sorokin will set aside time to answer every question, address every concern, and review your goals so that you can choose a carefully tailored augmentation procedure for pleasing results in the months and years to come.